mullvad/mullvadvpn-app/README.md

 directories into a single directory on your Apple Silicon Mac, and set the value of `MANAGEMENT_INTERFACE_PROTO_BUILD_DIR` to that directory while running the main build.

+Make sure that the version of Go on your Mac is 1.16 (the first version to add [support](https://tip.golang.org/doc/go1.16#darwin) for Apple Silicon) or newer.

-On your Apple Silicon Mac install `protobuf` by running:
+Install `protobuf` by running:

 ```bash
 brew install protobuf